ropensci/rmangal/README.md

 ## Verbosity

 Since `rmangal` version 2.2, the function verbosity is controlled by the option `rmangal.verbose`.
-To quiet all rmangal function, use:
+To quiet all rmangal functions, use:

 ```R
 options(rmangal.verbose = "quiet")